All-of-a-Kind Family: Awards and legacy

 Taylor received the Charles W. Follett Award for All-of-a-Kind Family's contribution to children's literature in 1951.
 All-of-a-Kind Family was also the first recipient of the Jewish Book Council's National Jewish Book Award for children's literature in 1952.
 The book is considered foundational to the development of American Jewish children's literature, and the Association of Jewish Libraries' annual children's literature award is named the Sydney Taylor Book Award in honor of Taylor's work.
 The publisher Lizzie Skurnick, who reissued the All-of-a-Kind sequels, describes Taylor's depiction of American Jewish life as "completely singular.
 They’re the first series about a Jewish family ever, one that’s not only about the family, but about Jewish culture, New York, the turn of the century, vaudeville, polio, the rise of technology."

+Cummins wrote that "Taylor was a transformational figure … in American Jewish life" whose work involved "enlarging the public's understanding and increasing its acceptance of American Jews."